 WE MAY NEED ADDITIONAL CAPITAL IN THE FUTURE AND MAY NOT BE ABLE TO SECURE ADEQUATE FUNDS ON TERMS ACCEPTABLE TO US.
-We recently raised approximately \$7.3 million in a private placement in December 1999.
+We recently raised approximately \$10.0 million in two private placements, approximately \$8.0 million of which was raised in December 1998.
+Approximately \$2.0 million was raised from the sale of Class A common stock to certain of our officers and directors in March 1999, following stockholder approval of this sale.
 We may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
 Our capital requirements will depend on many factors, including:

-. market acceptance of our products;
+- . market acceptance of our products; - . increased research and development funding, and required investments in our divisions;

-- . increased research and development funding, and required investments in our divisions: - . increased sales and marketing expenses; - . potential acquisitions of businesses and product lines; and - . additional working capital needs.
+- . increased sales and marketing expenses;

+- . potential acquisitions of businesses and product lines; and

+- . additional working capital needs.